lessleyH/PA2_MSR/README.md

 ### Spring 21, COSC269

 ### Purpose of Assingment
+The purpose of this assingment is to introduce ROS, the simulator, and a behavioral based multirobot formation control.

+Modifying the simulation for multirobots
+Implementing flocking behavior through simpler local behavior

+### The task
+1- create a world in Gazebo simulator with 3 robots
+2- Assuming that the robot can also get information about the other orientation and position, implement seperation, alignment, and cohesion behavior
+3- The robot should not collide with any obstacle
+4- Create a simulated world in stage, with 10 robots and test the same code in the simulator

 ### Requirements
 - ROS -- tested on Melodic, but other versions may work.